Are you a business owner looking to maximize your company's financial stability, reduce risk, and protect your interests in a specific term.

 Scenario #1 - Fund a Buy-Sell Agreement

-Life insurance is frequently used for funding a buy-sell agreement, which details how an owner’s interest in the business can be sold to other business owners in the event of death.
+Corporate owned life insurance is frequently used for funding a buy-sell agreement, which details how an owner’s interest in the business can be sold to other business owner in the event of death.

 Consider a scenario where a business has two owners, and both want to gain full control over it after the death of the other owner.
 In this situation, each of them can take out a life insurance policy on the life of the other owner that is equal to the latter’s stake in the business.
 When an owner dies, the surviving partner will use the paid out insurance proceeds to buy the deceased’s stake or assets.